dbwebb-se/mvc/example/metrics/README.md

 How "large" is a class/method when counting the lines of code, with and without the comments.

-A really large class or method could imply a toublesome code section to develop and maintain.
+A really large class or method could imply a troublesome code which might be harder to develop and maintain.